MFaFxF/ApplProgFinalProject/ReadMe.md

 ### 4. Recording Controls

-- **Channel Selector**: Same as Live View — selects which recorded channel to display.
+- **Channel Selector**: Selects which recorded channel to display.
-- **Signal Processing Modes**: Identical to the live view.
+- **Signal Processing Modes**: Processing modes, same as in the live view.
 - **Export Recording**: Save the processed recording for the selected channel as a `.csv` file with columns for `Time` and `Value`

-- **Clear Recording**: Clears the current buffer to prepare for a new recording session.
+- **Clear Recording**: Clears the current recording, starts a new one.

 ---